-Counter-Strike: Global Offensive user stats
+Counter-Strike: Global Offensive user statistics

 Terrorists or Counter-Terrorists, it does not matter.
 Players are here to blitz through the maps, shooting the enemies, covering for their partners, and enjoying the tension of a good match.
 Connoisseurs will tell you: CS: GO is not just about going “pew pew.”
 A good marksman also needs strategy, which is what makes the matches that enjoyable.
 No smurfing, no camping, and no cheating allowed!